Everything Is Dangerous but Nothing's Surprising

-Everything Is Dangerous but Nothing's Surprising is the debut album from Sydney-based rock band Body Type.
-The album was released on 20 May 2022.

-The album was nominated for the 2022 Australian Music Prize.

-At the AIR Awards of 2023, the album was nominated for Best Independent Punk Album or EP.
+Everything Is Dangerous but Nothing's Surprising is the debut studio album by the Australian rock band Body Type, released on 20 May 2022.
+It was produced by Jonathan Boulet.
+In 2023, the album was nominated for the 2022 Australian Music Prize, and it was also nominated at the AIR Awards of 2023 in the Best Independent Punk Album or EP category.

-Background and release
+Promotion and release

 Body Type announced the release of their debut album, Everything Is Dangerous But Nothing's Surprising, on 10 February 2022, alongside the release of the album's first single: "Sex & Rage".
 The single was named after the Eve Babitz novel of the same name.
 Another single, "The Charm", was released on 28 April 2022.
 Vocalist and guitarist Sophie McComish said the song "[challenged] the male ego and [tried] to emulate it from a female perspective".
 The album was released on 20 May 2022 via Poison City Records.
 In an interview with 3RRR after the album's release, the band explored the experience of making music as women in a male-dominated music industry and how this was incorporated into the album.